-Lead bis(2-ethylhexanoate) was categorised as Persistent (P), not Bioaccumulative (not B), and Inherently Toxic to the Environment (iT_F) by Environment Canada during the Categorization of the Domestic Substances List (DSL) (Environment Canada, 2013c).
-A subsequent screening assessment is yet to be completed (Environment Canada, 2013b).
+Lead octoate and lead neodecanoate were categorised as Persistent (P), not Bioaccumulative (not B), and Inherently Toxic to the Environment (iT_E) by Environment Canada during the Categorization of the Domestic Substances List (DSL) (Environment Canada, 2013b).
+A subsequent screening assessment is yet to be completed (Environment Canada, 2013c).